jhu-library-operations-test/pass-policy-service/README.md

     docker-compose build

 ci is set up to automatically build and deploy an image to dockerhub upon commit to `master`, tagged as `:latest`.
 For tags pushed to github, ci will automatically build and deploy an image whose tag matches the git tag.

+### Docker Configuration

+The only configuration is via the `POLICY_FILE` environment variable.
+This points to a policy rules DSL file (accessible in the container, either built-in, or mounted)

+Built-in policy files include `docker.json` (default, works in the `pass-docker` environment), and `aws.json` (works in an AWS environment).